Siemens-Healthineers/K2s/docs/op-manual/upgrading-k2s.md

 Unlike full upgrades, delta updates:

 1. Detect delta package root (current directory with `delta-manifest.json`)
-2. Detect target installation folder (from `setup.json`)
+2. Detect existing installation folder (from `setup.json`)
 3. Stop the cluster if running
-4. Update Windows executables and scripts from delta to target installation
+4. Complete the current directory with files missing from the existing installation
+5. Update `setup.json` `InstallFolder` to the current directory
-5. Update Debian packages on the Linux VM (if applicable)
+6. Update Debian packages on the Linux VM (if applicable)
-6. Update container images from delta
+7. Update container images from delta
-7. Restart the cluster
+8. Restart the cluster

 **Key Differences from Full Upgrade:**